Mgallimore88/osfl_cnn_recognizer/README.md

 `python3 predict.py` <br>
 Enter the absolute path to the folder containing the recordings you want to analyze when prompted.

-The model will process audio files in all the sub-directories of the provided folder, and outputs a .csv file called OSFL-scores.csv which contains the confidence of detection for each 3 second segment of the recording files as a moving window advances in 1.5 second increments.
+The model will process audio files in all the sub-directories of the provided folder, and outputs a .csv file called OSFL-Scores-<current-time>.csv which contains the confidence of detection for each 3 second segment of the recording files as a moving window advances in 1.5 second increments.

+ Try to chunk the work into batches in case something crashes, since currently saving only happens on completion of the predict.py program.

 Suggested threshold to start ~ 0.8